Stanrenko/mrf_moco_media_v2/README.md

 python estimate_deformation.py --filenamevol data/motion_scan_volumes_allbins.npy --fileconfig config/config_train_voxelmorph.json --nepochs 1 --keptbins "0,1,2,3"
 ```

-### Building motion-corrected singular volumes and mask from mrf singular volumes for all bins and estimated deformation fields (step 4 in Figure 1)
+### 3. Building motion-corrected mrf singular volumes and mask from mrf singular volumes for all bins and estimated deformation fields (step 4 in Figure 1)

-The singular volumes are obtained by projecting the acquired signals on the mrf temporal basis dictionary_phi_L0_6.npy.
+The mrf singular volumes are obtained by projecting the acquired signals on the mrf temporal basis dictionary_phi_L0_6.npy.
 The weights are the gating weights.

 ```
 python build_moco_mrf_volumes.py --filenamevol data/mrf_scan_singular_volumes_allbins.npy --fileb1 data/coil_sensi.npy --fileweights data/mrf_scan_raw_weights.npy --filedef data/motion_scan_volumes_allbins_deformation_map.npy
 ```

-### Building parametric maps from motion-corrected mrf singular volumes (step 5 in Figure 1)
+### 4. Building parametric maps from motion-corrected mrf singular volumes (step 5 in Figure 1)

-The pattern matching used is the bicomponent dictionary matching with clustering ([[1]](#1)), which uses first a coarse dictionary (dictfilelight) to cluster the signals efficiently.
+The pattern matching used is the bicomponent dictionary matching with clustering ([[1]](#1)), which uses first a coarse dictionary (dictionary_light.dict) to cluster the signals efficiently before matching on the full dictionary (dictionary.dict).

 The dictionaries are stored in .dict files, the keys being the parameter values (water T1, fat T1, B1, df).
 FF is matched in a first step using a closed form formula as described in [[1]](#1).